Electrostatics-induced breakdown of the integer quantum Hall effect in cavity QED

 Therefore, for realistic device parameters, the expected, purely vacuum-induced corrections are in the range of $10^{-9}$–$10^{-7}$ meV, which is several orders of magnitude below the electrostatic backscattering scale identified above.
-While in a many-electron system the resonant optical response \cite{ciuti_quantum_2005} is collectively enhanced by the Landau-level degeneracy $N_{\rm L}\sim10^6$ \cite{hagenmuller_ultrastrong_2010}, such an enhancement does not appear in the single-particle vacuum-induced corrections relevant for dc Hall transport (see SI).
+It is worth noticing that in a many-electron system, the resonant optical response \cite{ciuti_quantum_2005} is collectively enhanced by the Landau-level degeneracy $N_{\rm L}\sim10^6$~\cite{hagenmuller_ultrastrong_2010,SM}.
+However, such an enhancement does not appear in the single-particle vacuum-induced corrections relevant for DC Hall transport~\cite{SM}.

-{\emph{Conclusions}.}---In summary, we have proposed and analyzed a purely electrostatic mechanism that could explain the breakdown of the quantized Hall conductance in cavity-embedded systems.
+\emph{Discussion and conclusions.}---In summary, we have proposed and analyzed a purely electrostatic mechanism that predicts the breakdown of the quantized Hall conductance in cavity-embedded systems.
 To do so, we have explored how the presence of lateral unbiased metallic plates on the side of the Hall bar affects ballistic transport in the integer quantum Hall regime.
 Within our effective single-particle description, a non-chiral channel forms close to the edge, thereby contributing to a non-quantized response.
-By estimating the relevant energy scales, we find that this mechanism becomes relevant for experimental cavity QED systems such as conducted in Ref.~\cite{appugliese_breakdown_2022}, whenever the lateral metallic plates on the side of the 2DEG get close ($d_\mathrm{edge}\sim 200\,$nm) to the sample edge.
-Note that similar electrostatics mechanisms are observed in graphene quantum Hall setups in Ref. \cite{Moreau_2021}, with a related theory discussing image charges in Ref. \cite{Silvestrov_PhysRevB.77.155436}.
+By estimating the relevant energy scales, we find that this mechanism becomes important in experimental cavity QED systems when the spacing between the sample edge and the electrodes is on the order of or below $d_\mathrm{edge}\sim 200\,$nm.
+The proposed mechanism is local in space and does not rely on any coupling between the two counter-propagating edges of the sample.
+These predictions can thus be readily tested against alternative vacuum-induced processes, for which we predict a negligible effect on transport under the same experimentally relevant conditions.

-Under similar experimental conditions, additional hopping corrections arising from coupling to the quantized cavity field are estimated to be orders of magnitude smaller, in line with general considerations about the interplay between electrostatic and electrodynamic effects in cavity QED \cite{de_bernardis_cavity_2018,saez-blazquez_can_2023,pantazopoulos_unconventional_2024,andolina_quantum_2025,andolina_amperean_2024}.
-Based on the current predictions, an unambigous discrimination between those two contributions could be carried out in future experiments by exploring different resonant frequencies $\hbar \omega_{LC}$ with fixed metallic structures near the sample, which might also shed new light on recent observations of related phenomena~\cite{paravicini-bagliani_magneto-transport_2019,xue_observation_2025,graziotto_cavity_2025,enkner_tunable_2025} not directly explored in this work.